matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```

-and, again to trigger the other condition
+And, again to trigger the other condition:

 ```bash
 {% raw %}